Description of the knee anatomy and related conditions.

 A. In front.
 (1) One between the patella and skin, the bursa prepatellaris subcutanea; (2) a deeper one between the ligamentum patellae and the upper part of the tibia; (3) between the skin and the lower part of the tuberosity of the tibia.
 This is not constant.

-C. On the lateral side.
+C. On the lateral side of the knee.
 (1) One between the lateral head of the gastrocnemius and the condyle; (2) one superficial to the fibular collateral ligament between it and the biceps tendon; (3) one under the ligament between it and the popliteus tendon; (4) one between the popliteus tendon and the lateral condyle of the femur.
 This is usually a diverticulum from the synovial membrane.

 The following explanations may be given of an inflamed knee-joint usually taking the flexed position: